Cacti/documentation/Settings-Paths.md

 ## Alternate Poller Path

-The sub-section hold information on how to find Cacti's `spine` binary if it's installed.
-Since `spine` is written in ANSI C, it is not provided as a part of the Cacti install and must be compiled by the Cacti Administrator.
-The benefit of the `spine` binary is that it's mufti-threaded and extremely scalable.
+This subsection holds information on how to configure Cacti's `spine` binary path.
-It's possible to poll enterprises with excess of 30,000 devices using spine on a reasonably large system.
-The image below show's this sub-section.
+Since `spine` is written in C, it is compiled by the Cacti Administrator to match the system's environment.
+The primary benefit of `spine` is that it is multi-threaded and highly scalable, capable of polling tens of thousands of data sources per minute.
+The image below shows this subsection.

 ![Alternate Poller Path](images/settings-paths-alternate.png)